Irish road bowling: In popular culture

 The song Out the Road by Gaelic Storm is about a road bowling score.
-Additionally, footage of a road bowling score is included in a YouTube video shot by band founders Pat Murphy and Steve Twigger about their trip to Murphy's native County Cork during the production of their album Chicken Boxer (which includes Out the Road).
+Footage of a road bowling score is included in a YouTube video shot by band founders Pat Murphy and Steve Twigger about their trip to Murphy's native County Cork during the production of their album Chicken Boxer, which includes Out the Road.

+The game is featured in the second episode of the TV series Bodkin.